KhushiGVishwakarma/PRODIGY_AD_02/README.md

-# PRODIGY_AD_02 – To-Do List Android App
+# To-Do List Android App

 ## 📱 Project Description:
-This is my second task as part of the **Android Development Internship at Prodigy InfoTech**.
 I’ve built a clean, modern **To-Do List App** using **Java** and **XML**, with a **dark-themed user interface** and intuitive task management features.

 ## 🔧 Features: